skosch/YinYangFit/docs/source/index.markdown

 ## Area V2, Portilla-Simoncelli texture correlations, and crowding effects

-Area V1 deconstructed the incoming imagery into thousands of edge and line fragments.
+Area V1 deconstructs the incoming imagery into thousands of edge and line fragments.
 Area V2 helps find patterns in those signals, patterns that form the basis for the perceptual grouping effect we are interested in.

 Each neuron in V2 takes its input from a combinations of neurons in V1,{sn}Again, we will skip here a discussion of the various layers and interneurons of V2.{/sn} creating receptive fields that can be twice as large as those in V1.
-For each V2 neuron, the choices of V1 inputs are (nearly) endless, and indeed, V2 contains a vast variety of cells representing all kinds of different correlations between V1 signals: correlations between V1 simple cells and complex cells, between V1 cells of different scales and
+For each V2 neuron, the choices of V1 inputs are endless (within the constraints of approximate retinotopicity), and indeed, V2 contains a vast variety of cells representing all kinds of different correlations between V1 signals: correlations between V1 simple cells and complex cells, between V1 cells of different scales and